oitofelix/qdot-8086/index.md

 - __ui__: High-level user interface procedures;

-In order to avoid clashes in the global name space, by convention, every function symbol has a prefix which corresponds to the file to which it pertains.
-For instance, the above `video_cls` function pertains to the file `video.qdt`, that in turn is contained inside the `kernel` directory.
+In order to avoid clashes in the global name space, by convention, every function symbol has a prefix which corresponds to the module to which it pertains.
+For instance, the above `video_cls` function pertains to the module `video.qdt`, that in turn is contained inside the `kernel` directory.

+Below functions are presented with the following syntax

+- __`%$r0, ..., %$rn, func, %$a0, ..., %$an`__: imperative text
+  demonstrating behavior;

+where:

+- `func` is the function symbol;
+- `%$r0`,...,`%$rn` are the function return values;
+- `%$a0`,...,`%$an` are the function arguments;

+Return values and arguments may be omitted in case they are not expected by the particular function at hand.
+An imperative text goes along with the function demonstrating how it behaves.
+For the sake of simplicity, each return value is regarded as a variable to which the function can assign to, in order to return a value at its respective position.

+Single-line macros are presented with the syntax:

+- __`macro(a0,...,an)`__: imperative text demonstrating expansion;

+And multi-line macros with:

+- __`macro a0, ..., an`__: imperative text demonstrating high-level
+  meaning;

+where `a0`...`an` are the arguments of the macros, that may be omitted in case the macro at hand doesn't expect them.
+An imperative text of expansion or a high-level meaning goes along each macro description.
+Notice that single-line and multi-line macros accepting no argument can't be distinguished by the syntax presentation, in which case that might be done in the text, if necessary at all.

 ### kernel/memory.qdt